 Lower blade when vehicle is parked.
+Keep 8' clear of blade drop zone.
 Temperature changes could change hydraulic pressure, causing the blade to drop unexpectedly or damaging hydraulic components.
 Failure to do this can result in serious personal injury.

 - 1. Lower plow completely and turn off control. - 2.
 Loosen hoses or fittings slowly to bleed off any residual pressure. - 3.
-To remove a hose, loosen and unscrew the hose from the fitting. - 4.
-To remove a fitting, unscrew the fitting from the port.
+To remove a hose, loosen and unscrew the hose flare nut from the fitting. - 4.
+To remove a fitting, loosen the jam nut and unscrew the fitting from the port.